States looking to cap hospital rates

 The other side: This is a nightmare scenario for hospitals, which usually charge private insurance plans several times more than they get from Medicare.

-Reality check, from Axios' Caitlin Owens: Hospitals are doing very well financially, although it's also true that many rural hospitals — which have a lot of Medicaid patients — are already struggling.
+Reality check: Hospitals are doing very well financially, although it's also true that many rural hospitals — which have a lot of Medicaid patients — are already struggling.

 What they're saying: "Government workers will get it first, then everyone else will see the savings and demand it," Glenn Melnick, a professor at the University of Southern California, told KHN.
 "This is the camel's nose.
 It will just grow and grow."